typeable/schematic/README.md

      , '("bar", SchemaOptional (SchemaText '[TEnum '["foo", "bar"]]))]
 ```

-* This schema says that's structurally it's a JSON object which has two field:
+* This schema says that's structurally it's a JSON object which has two fields:
-  * field "foo" contains an of numeric values
+  * field "foo" contains an array of numeric values
-  * field "bar" contains an optional textual value
+  * field "bar" contains an optional text value
-* It also allows you to validate the JSON:
+* It also allows you to validate JSON values itself:
-  * an array in "foo" must contain exactly one element
+  * an array in "foo" contains exactly one element
   * that element must be strictly greater than 10
-  * value of bar must be either "foo" or "bar" if presented
+  * value of "bar" field must be either "foo" or "bar" if presented

 This one is valid for example